Oneflow-Inc/oneflow-documentation/en/docs/basics/08_nn_graph.md

 model_graph = ModelGraph()
 ```

-The major difference between Module and Graph is that Graph uses `build` rather than `forward` methods to describe the calculation, because the build can contain not only forward calculation, but also set `loss`, optimizer, etc. Below you will see a practical example of using Graph for training.
+The major difference between Module and Graph is that Graph uses `build` method rather than `forward` method to describe the computation process, because the build can contain not only forward computation, but also set `loss`, optimizer, etc. You will see an example of using Graph for training later.

 ### Inference in Graph Mode
-The following example for inference in Graph Mode directly using the module, which we have already trained in Eager Mode at the beginning of this article.
+The following example for inference in Graph Mode directly using the model, which we have already trained in Eager Mode at the beginning of this article.

 ```python
 class LinearPredictGraph(flow.nn.Graph):